1. Are we subject to parasitic infection in the United States?

 discovered by Dr. Amin in 2001.
 Patients, symptoms and records are evaluated, tests performed and treatment protocols recommended

-NCS is a toxicity syndrome caused by a wide variety of toxic chemicals including dental material.
+NCS is a toxicity syndrome caused by a wide variety of toxic chemicals and exposures, including dental material.

 An online, self help, program for NCS rehabilitation is now available at Morgellons (NCS)